nevafel/go-personal-website/README.md

-# Personal web
+# Personal website
-This website is a showcase of my skills and interests.
+Do you ever wanter a personal website on the internet?
+Here it is!

+Repo contains my website, but feel free to change anything.

-## Can I use this website?
+## Can I REALLY use this website?
-Yes you can!
+Yes you REALLY can!
+Change all templ files and use it as bare-bones for your own webpage!
 But you must follow MIT license if you doing so.

 To start website you need to:
 - Create .env file and populate it with LOGIN, PASSWORD for admin panel.
-- Create blogs.db database and populate it with `initdb()` method.
 - run compiled binary with `./personal-website ""` to start HTTP website or `./personal-website domain.com subdomain.domain.com` to start HTTPS website

 ## How to contribute?